austinv11/hiera-regression/README.md

 # Hiera: A Hierarchical Vision Transformer without the Bells-and-Whistles

-This is the official implementation for our ICML 2023 Oral paper:
+This is a *fork* of the official implementation of the ICML 2023 Oral paper:
 **[Hiera: A Hierarchical Vision Transformer without the Bells-and-Whistles][arxiv-link]**
 [Chaitanya Ryali](https://scholar.google.com/citations?user=4LWx24UAAAAJ)\*,
 [Yuan-Ting Hu](https://scholar.google.com/citations?user=aMpbemkAAAAJ)\*,